keeperofthenecklace/movieDB/README.md

     MovieDB::DataProcess.send(:basic_statistic, 'imdb_JurassicWorld_Spy_.xls')

-A statistical computation is performed and the results is written to movieDB gem reports folder.
+A statistical computation is performed and the results is written to movieDB.

-Feel free to open it.

-    $ open ../reports/Statistic_imdb_JurassicWorld_Spy.xls
+You can open movieDB directory from your terminal.

+Assuming you are using vim as your IDE,

+    EDITOR=vi bundle open movieDB

+Inside the reports directory you will find this file.

+    Statistic_imdb_JurassicWorld_Spy.xls

 ## What's Next